Download & Install

 Download the VirtualBox virtual appliance image for use on Windows, Mac, or Linux

-If you would like to try out the ubermix without actually installing, you can use Virtualbox 4.x (free), which you can download from here.
-Please note: these VMs require at least version 4.0.8 of VirtualBox.
+If you would like to try out the ubermix without actually installing, you can use Virtualbox (free), which you can download from here.
+Please note: this VM requires at least version 5.0 of VirtualBox.
 Once installed, download one of the following virtual appliance files:

 If you have Virtualbox properly installed on your machine, you should be able to double-click the Ubermix.ova file when the download is complete to install.
 You can also open VirtualBox and choose "Import appliance" from the "File" menu.
 See the Virtualbox instructions for further details.